prime31/Nez/Nez.github.io/docs/features/Graphics/Stencil.md

 floorSprite.RenderLayer = 2;
 ```

-Then we create the column.
+Next we create the column.
-We give this `RenderLayer` 0 so that it is rendered before the player (`RenderLayer` 1)
+We assign this `RenderLayer` 0 so that it is rendered before the player (`RenderLayer` 1)
 We also set the `Material` to `StencilWrite`, this ensures that the stencil buffer is filled at the location where the column sprite is rendered.
 We do this so that we can make sure the shadow sprite is only rendered at that location
 ```cs
 Entity column = CreateEntity("column");